 Lemons and limes contain psoralens, especially the peels.
 In combination with citric acid, this substance is toxic to dogs.

 Lemons and limes contain the substance psoralens, a compound that also is found in other fruits and vegetables such as celery, parsley, figs and parsnips.
 It is used to treat psoriasis and other skin disorders.
 Combined with the acidity of the fruits, psoralens can make the ingestion of lemons and limes dangerous for dogs and other animals.
 The oils extracted from these plants, however, are more toxic in concentrated forms appearing in insecticides, dips, shampoos and sprays.

 The peels contain the bulk of the toxic oils, and if a dog eats too much of the peel, it can cause an obstruction.
 That's a bona fide emergency, and the dog should be immediately taken to the vet for treatment.

 Signs of Poisoning

+Lemons and limes provide no nutritional value for dogs, so there is no reason to give your pet any, and you should keep your fresh fruit well out of reach so your pet can't snack on it while you're away.
 Keep your dog safe by preventing access to household chemicals, insecticides and products such as shampoos and household sprays with strong concentrations of lemon and lime.
-If you suspect your dog might be suffering poisoning, contact the ASPCA's animal poison hot line immediately for advice.
+If you suspect your dog might be suffering poisoning, contact the ASPCA's animal poison hotline immediately for advice.

 Tracey Sandilands has written professionally since 1990, covering business, home ownership and pets.
 She holds a professional business management qualification, a bachelor's degree in communications and a diploma in public relations and journalism.
 Sandilands is the former editor of an international property news portal and an experienced dog breeder and trainer.